YSCHGroup/JBrix/README.md

 <em>Becomes:</em>
 <br>This is your width: 1920!</p>

 Using variables in JBrix is almost like PHP, the values are server sided.
-So the user can't see the %innerWidth% when inspecting the elements!
+So the user can't see the %innerWidth% when inspecting the elements **unless the variable is undefined**!

 ### • Check Available Variables
 *Object.entries(window)*